kevintruong/til/C-Programming,-Part-3:-Common-Gotchas.md

 char *ptr = "Can't change me"; // ptr points to some immutable memory strcpy(ptr, "Will not work");
 ```
-String literals are character arrays stored in static memory, which is immutable.
+String literals are character arrays stored in the code segment of the program, which is immutable.
 Two string literals may share the same space in memory.
 An example follows:

 ```C
 char * str1 = "Brandon Chong is the best TA";